 What do the different dataset levels mean?

 The simple answer is this:

-Level 1= Easy, Level 2= Moderate Level 3=Challenging
+- Level 1= Easy,

+- Level 2= Moderate

+- Level 3=Challenging

 Dataset levels are derived by looking at the number of variables in the dataset and by the sheer amount of data collected.
-Depending on the level of adviser support and student experience, elementary-level students will be successful with a Level 1 dataset.
-Most middle schoolers will be successful with a Level 1 or 2 dataset, and the appropriate level for your high schoolers depends on their data experience and determination.
-Drop us a line if you need help selecting an appropriate dataset for your students.
+Elementary students will most likely work with Level 1 datasets.
+Most middle schoolers will be successful with a Level 1 or 2 dataset, and the appropriate level for high schoolers depends on their data experience and determination.
+Drop us a line if you need help selecting an appropriate dataset.